nltp-ashes/Western-Goods/README.md

 >    - Added a new device : a rangefinder (Thanks Kyne's Peace and Barry Bogs);
 > • Changes :
 >    - Redesigned how the Magazine UI works, to allow for smaller textures;
->    - Compressed the textures used for readables;
+>    - Compressed the textures used for readables/magazines;
 > • Bug fixes :
 >    - Fixed a quest item being marked as readable, or it wasn't;
 >    - Fixed wrong addon version in core script;